ambiguousname/secret-santa-2025/DESIGN.md

 FAILED --> CREATE
 ```

 Note that there should be a way to stop leveling at a certain point to stop grinding for an event.
 Then you regain whatever that is after completing an event.
+I'm thinking a timer that's stored as a save that counts down every 30 minutes (so it finishes at the end of an un-interrupted run), up to 7 times.
+So that at the end of the week, the event becomes mandatory.

 ## Skills and Stats
 - Energy
+	- Max cannot be increased
+	- Can be replenished with food
 - Running
 - Climbing
 - Skill 3